 High overnight fees make SimpleFX a good broker for day trading and one to avoid for multi-day positions.

 Leverage is a popular way of increasing the value of your position by borrowing a certain amount of money usually from a broker.
 Here is a list of margin trading platforms that offer cryptocurrencies as trading pairs.

-SimpleFX definitely breaks records when it comes to the leveraged possibilities as it offers an unrivalled 1:500 leverage on some trading pairs.
+SimpleFX definitely breaks records when it comes to the leveraged possibilities as it offers an unrivaled 1:500 leverage on some trading currency pairs.

 SimpleFX – Supported Assets

 SimpleFX is primarily a CFD (Contracts for Difference) broker which means that you do not own the underlying assets while they are on SimpleFX, but you do have the option to withdraw your funds in actual cryptocurrencies, just like with BitMex.

 But in contrast to BitMex, SimpleFX allows trading of a much larger set of CFDs, not only cryptocurrencies.
 You can actually trade CFDs of:

 - Cryptocurrencies (BTCUSD, BCHUSD, ETCUSD, ETHUSD, LTCUSD, XRPUSD)

 - Forex (about 50 pairs)

 - Indices Cash (ASX200, CAC40 and 10 more)